johannesgiorgis/100-days-of-data-science/log.md

 **Thoughts**: Working through this was a bit of a drag but it was very useful material none the less.

 **Link(s) to work**: None for today.

+### Day 8: Thursday, March 28th, 2019

+**Today's Progress**: I  worked through DataQuest's _Debugging Postgres Queries_ course and started working on the _Using an Index_ course.
+The first course covers the `EXPLAIN` command and how to interpret the results to evalute the performance of our query.
+The Index course expanded on this by introducing the use of an Index to further optimize our queries.

+**Thoughts**: I was already familiar with the `EXPLAIN` command, so this was good review within the context of Postgres.

+**Link(s) to work**: None for today.